nth-chile/next-js-starter-avi/z-notes.md

 * why can't javascript functions be passed parameters (See [pageurl.tsx] trackLandingpageStatctaclicks function on 55 / 171 as of this writing)
 * Keep data from fetching before auth0 returns *landingpage/[pageurl.tsx] - we can't track against author clicks otherwise
 - can we unify new landingpages and edit landingpage forms?
+* how to include a page of generally useful functions instead of importing 1 x 1 as components?

 TODO
 ================